banner

 62.

-Bits of cassette tape that I came across at more or less the same spot, but on three different occasions, in the course of eleven days.
+Bits of cassette tape that I came across at more or less the same spot, on the corner with the rue Boileau, but on three different occasions, in the course of eleven days.
 The fragments seem to originate from the same source.
 French chansons and Caribian songs (zouk).

 61.